Strategy, Funding, Innovation and Regional Co-operation

 Very interesting and well organised conference.
 Good networking opportunities.
 I will be back next year.
 UKTI

 The Scandinavian Rail Development conference has now taken place.
-Please check back soon for a review of the conference!

 The huge investments planned for Scandinavia’s rail networks mean that this region continues to lead the European Rail market.
 The transport authorities of Sweden, Norway, Finland and Denmark are well aware that innovative, world class railways serving both the freight and passenger markets are the key to economic growth.